Xilinx/Vitis-AI/docs/quick-start/faq.md

 ## How does developer migrate to Vitis AI
 It will be the similar developing flow using AI quantizer and AI compiler as before.
-For the legacy AI development based on DNNDK/xfDNN, the deployment source code can be migrated to Vitis AI easily.
+For the legacy AI development based on xfDNN, the deployment source code can be migrated to Vitis AI easily.
 What the developer must take care is to change Vivado DPU to Vitis DPU, which will be released together with Zynq DPU TRD on Xilinx GitHub.
 For the request on upgraded DPU for Alveo, please contact your Xilinx representative.